Androguide/Ubuntu-Touch_manifests/README.md

-Ubuntu-Touch_manifests
+Ubuntu Touch Manifests
 ======================

-Modified CM &amp; local manifests used to building Ubuntu Touch for the international Samsung Galaxy S3 (i9300)
+Modified CM &amp; Local manifests used to build Ubuntu Touch for the international Samsung Galaxy S3 (i9300)